Akhmetbekali/-S19-DMD-II/README.md

 # -S19-DMD-II

-## Cassandra Project for DataBases and Modeling Class 2019
+## Cassandra Project for Databases and Data Modeling Class 2019

 In the project we have created database schema that best suits apache cassandra,